Roadmap for an Inclusive and Sustainable Economy

-Now that the foundation is set, we look forward to engaging with institutional allies and partners.
+Now that the foundation is set, we are engaging with institutional allies and partners.
 Building on the organizing model of Census IE, we are convening a coalition of community based organizations, industry, public institutions and other stakeholders with the purpose of creating a unified vision for the Inland Empire.

-Importantly, just as in the case of 2020 Census outreach, the work will be structured in a way to ensure cross-regional equity, ensuring that communities that have traditionally held less power in regional economic decisions (such as the High Desert, Coachella Valley, San Bernardino metro, and Southwest Riverside County) are empowered and united to shape our region’s economic future.
-Key elements of the work will include: public safety, economic development, education, environment, housing, infrastructure, transportation, and workforce development.
-In addition, racial, gender, and LGBTQ equity will be important through-lines.
+Importantly, just as in the case of 2020 Census outreach, the work is structured in a way to ensure cross-regional equity, ensuring that communities that have traditionally held less power in regional economic decisions (such as the High Desert, Coachella Valley, San Bernardino metro, and Southwest Riverside County) are empowered and united to shape our region’s economic future.
+Key elements of the work include: public safety, economic development, education, environment, housing, infrastructure, transportation, and workforce development.
+In addition, equity by race, gender, age, ability, immigration and LGBTQ status are important through-lines.

 Interested in Joining the Movement?